grantjenks/python-sortedcontainers/docs/pycon-2016-talk.rst

 the pack and has a lesser slope than competitors.

 In short, `Sorted Containers`_ is kind of like a `B-tree`_ implementation.
-That means you can configure the the fan-out of nodes in the tree.
+That means you can configure the fan-out of nodes in the tree.
 We call that the load parameter and there are extensive performance graphs of three different `load parameters`_.